joernio/flatgraph/README.md

 ## Diverse notes
 By default, diffgraph application, deserialization from storage, and serialization to storage are all multi-threaded.

-This can be globally disabled via `flatgraph.Misc.force_singlethreaded()`, for easier debugging.
+This can be globally disabled via `flatgraph.misc.Misc.force_singlethreaded()`, for easier debugging.

 In order to quickly glance the input of flatgraph files, you can extract the manifest json with `tail`, e.g. `tail someGraph.fg | jless`:
 Our output writer always places the manifest at the end, with a bunch of preceding newlines, such that this will not contain binary garbage.